MDAStanford/Vandelay-Health-Entra-IAM-Lab/Lab-12-External-Identity-Governance/README.md

 - **Sponsor:** Lori Van Meter
 - **User Type:** Guest

-Lori Van Meter serves as the internal sponsor responsible for the business relationship and the consultant's continued need for access.
+Lori Van Meter serves as the internal sponsor responsible for the business relationship and continued need for access.

 ![External B2B invitation](01-jamil-b2b-invitation.png)

 ---

-## B2B Invitation Redemption
+### 2. Redeem the B2B Invitation

-Dr. Jamil received and redeemed the external collaboration invitation using her existing external identity.
+Dr. Jamil redeemed the invitation using her existing external identity.

 During redemption, Microsoft presented the organizational consent requirements associated with accessing the Vandelay tenant.

 ![External user consent](02-jamil-b2b-consent.png)

-After successful authentication and invitation redemption, Dr. Jamil reached the Microsoft 365 My Apps environment.
+After successful authentication, Dr. Jamil reached the Microsoft 365 My Apps environment.

-Importantly, no applications or resources were automatically available to her.
+No Vandelay applications or project resources were automatically available to her.

 ![Guest redemption completed](03-jamil-guest-redemption-complete.png)

-This demonstrates an important IAM principle:
+This demonstrates an important IAM distinction:

-> **Authentication does not equal authorization.**
+**Authentication does not equal authorization.**

-Dr. Jamil had successfully established a trusted external identity with Vandelay, but she still had no project access until that access was explicitly granted.
+Dr. Jamil had established a trusted external identity with Vandelay, but she still required explicit authorization before receiving access to the Ninja Sleeper II project.

 ---

-## Least-Privilege Project Access
+### 3. Grant Least-Privilege Project Access

-Rather than adding Dr. Jamil to the existing Toronto Innovation Center employee group, a dedicated security group was created for Ninja Sleeper II:
+Rather than adding Dr. Jamil to an existing Toronto Innovation Center employee group, IAM created a dedicated security group:

-**SG-NS2-Project**

-The group was configured with assigned membership and no Entra administrative roles.
+**`SG-NS2-Project`**

-Its purpose is to provide an explicit authorization boundary for employees and approved external collaborators who require access to Ninja Sleeper II resources.
+The group provides an explicit authorization boundary for employees and approved external collaborators working on Ninja Sleeper II.

 ![NS2 project security group](04-ns2-project-security-group.png)

-The completed group contained 11 authorized project participants and one resource owner.
+The completed group contained **11 authorized project participants** and a designated resource owner.

 ![NS2 project group overview](05-ns2-project-group-overview.png)

-Membership included the Toronto Innovation Center project team, selected Vandelay leadership, and Dr. Jamil.
+Membership included the Toronto project team, selected Vandelay leadership, and Dr. Jamil.

-Dr. Jamil appears as a **Guest**, while Vandelay employees appear as **Members**.
+Vandelay employees appear as **Members**, while Dr. Jamil remains clearly identifiable as a **Guest**.

 ![NS2 project membership](06-ns2-project-membership.png)

-This structure avoids granting the consultant broad organizational or Toronto IC access solely because she collaborates with that team.

-Instead:

-**Access is based on project need.**
+The access model is therefore:

+**Project need → Explicit project-group membership**

+rather than:

+**Works with Toronto IC → Receives general Toronto IC access**

 ---

+### 4. Establish Business Ownership

+External access should not become solely an IAM responsibility once it has been provisioned.

+Lori Van Meter owns the Ninja Sleeper II project group and serves as the internal business owner responsible for determining whether Dr. Jamil continues to require project access.

+This keeps the access decision with the person responsible for the underlying business relationship.

+---

-## External Access Governance
+### 5. Create a Recurring External Access Review

-Providing access was only the first part of the control.

-Because Dr. Jamil is an external consultant, Vandelay also needs a mechanism to periodically verify that the business relationship remains active and that continued access is justified.

-A Microsoft Entra Access Review was therefore created:
+A Microsoft Entra Access Review was created:

-**Ninja Sleeper II External Access Review**
+**`Ninja Sleeper II External Access Review`**

-The review targets:
+The review was configured with:

-- **Resource:** SG-NS2-Project
+- **Resource:** `SG-NS2-Project`
 - **Scope:** Guest users only
 - **Reviewer:** Resource owner
 - **Recurrence:** Quarterly